 I taught for 20 years in Rudolf Steiner Waldorf schools, before moving to research and adult education, as well as counselling and psychotherapy.

-Since 1994 my research interests have focussed on Children’s Development, Learning and Behaviour; Effects Of Television Viewing; The Development of Consciousness and Soul Development; Moral Development; Active Practical Love; Pre conditions of Post-Traumatic Stress; and Focussed Sensory Exercises.
+My research interests focussed on Children’s Development, Learning and Behaviour; Effects Of Television Viewing; Moral Development; Active Practical Love; PTSD AND CPTSD; and Focussed Sensory Exercises.